thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

   {{?I-D.ietf-dance-client-auth}} may be used to reduce the packets on the wire.
 The term "TLSA" does not stand for anything; it is the name of the RRtype, as explained in {{?RFC6698}}.
-* Certificate compression {{?RFC8879}} can reduce the size of certificates that still have to be transmitted.
-Related guidance for IoT deployments is provided by {{?RFC9191}}.
 * Alternative certificate formats, such as raw public keys {{?RFC7250}} or CBOR-encoded certificates {{?I-D.ietf-cose-cbor-encoded-cert}}, can reduce credential size where the application and provisioning model support them.